felippe-regazio/logflake/README.md

 once(): chain
 ```

 Tells the log to be fired only one time for the current runtime.
-If you are inside a big for loop, a route on your application and for some reason a unique log is useful for you, or if you just dont want thounsands of duplicated logs, you can use once:
+If you are inside a big for loop, a route and for some reason a deduplicated log is useful for you, or if you just dont want thounsands of duplicated logs outputs, you can use once:

 ```js
 for(let i = 0; i < 1000; i++) {